Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 * Merges are performed after passing checks and review by maintainer

 Operators employ several techniques that ensure their security and integrity
-* Operators follow the principle of least privelege, ensuring that they only access the necessary resources with the least amount of permissions.
+* Operators follow the principle of least privilege, ensuring that they only access the necessary resources with the least amount of permissions
 * Operators use secure communication channels such as SSH between various components to prevent eavesdropping or mishandling of information
 * Operators should employ a Role Based Access System to ensure that only the authorized users and services are allowed to perform actions in the Operator's lifecycle
-* Operators are expected to use Kubernetes Secrets objects rather than hardcoding for sensitive data.
+* Operators are expected to use Kubernetes Secrets objects rather than hardcoding for sensitive data

 ### Communication Channels